strimzi/proposals/058-kraft-upgrades-and-downgrades.md

 #### Configuring the metadata version

 In ZooKeeper-based clusters, the `inter.broker.protocol.version` is stored in the Kafka configuration (`Kafka.spec.kafka.config`).
-The `metadata.version` is not part of the Kafka configuration and cannot be managed declaratively.
+The `metadata.version` is not part of the Kafka configuration.
 To allow users to configure it in our Kafka custom resource, a new String-type field named `metadataVersion` will be added to `Kafka.spec.kafka`.
 This field will be validated by the operator to contain a valid Kafka metadata version.